 What’s Love Got to Do with It?

-By now, late-September, we’re well in the swing of things and our 8th-grade team is showing significant improvement.
-We’ve won three out of four games, including this weeks.
+By late September, we’re well in the swing of things, and our 8th-grade team is usually showing significant improvement.

-This Saturday’s game took place in the 95-degree heat that we don’t typically see in Michigan this time of year.
+One game last summer took place in the 95-degree heat that we don’t typically see in Michigan that time of year.
 The energy and stamina the boys showed on the field was inspiring.
-I wondered, why do they do it?
-You couldn’t pay me to put on pads, a helmet, and run around in the scorching sun for over 2 hours!
+I wondered, “Why do they do it?”
+You couldn’t pay me to put on pads and a helmet and run around in the scorching sun for over 2 hours!

 Our coach does all the typical stuff.
 He trains their bodies through drills, he stretches their minds through play memorization, and he develops their football acumen with in-the-moment feedback.
 But what we experienced during the post-game speech is where the magic lies.